-Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(WN III) = 2.4 at 5.0 Z⊙.
-Similarly, they show that N V λ1240 increases with increasing Z but much less drastically than N III λ991: the strength of N V λ1240 at 5.0 Z⊙ is only 13 times the strength of N V λ1240 at 0.2 Z⊙ (as opposed to 25 times the strength, as with N III λ991).
+Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(WN III) = 2.4 at 5.0 Z⊙ (Figure 5a, row a).
+Similarly, they show that N V λ1240 increases with increasing Z but much less drastically than N III λ991: the strength of N V λ1240 at 5.0 Z⊙ is only 13 times the strength of N V λ1240 at 0.2 Z⊙ (as opposed to 25 times the strength, as with N III λ991; Figure 5a, row c).

 The effects of the increase in nitrogen abundance can be observed in the strengths of carbon and oxygen.
 As Ferland et al. (1996) note, the sum of N V λ1240 and C IV λ1549 emission remains fairly constant with metallicity changes (the sum hovers around 5.0 dex in our simulations) because the two lines together dominate the cooling in the more ionized regions of the cloud.
 However, as metallicity is increased, the nitrogen abundance exceeds the carbon abundance resulting in nitrogen carrying much of the total cooling.
 Since the cooling shifts from carbon and oxygen to nitrogen, the emission of C IV λ1549 is suppressed.
-On our grids, decreases 0.4 dex from 0.2 Z⊙ to 5.0 Z⊙ while emission increases 1.1 dex
+On our grids, the peak log(WC IV) decreases 0.4 dex from 0.2 Z⊙ to 5.0 Z⊙ (Figure 5a, row d), while the peak log(WN V) emission increases 1.1 dex (Figure 5a, row c).

 Lastly, as Ferland et al. (1996) discuss, He II λ1640 decreases with increasing Z due to the increased abundance of heavy elements which contribute to an increasing fraction of the total gas opacity and absorb much of the helium-ionizing radiation.
-Accordingly, our grids show that at 5.0 Z⊙ He II emission is nearly half the He II emission at 0.2 Z⊙
+Accordingly, our grids show that at 5.0 Z⊙ He II emission is nearly half the He II emission at 0.2 Z⊙ (Figure 5a, row e).

 4.2.2 Optical Emission Lines

-Figure 5b displays the equivalent widths across the LOC plane for selected optical emission lines as function of metallicity of the optical emission lines decrease in strength.
-For example, the emission of [Ar IV] λ4740 with high metallicity is 0. of its emission at low metallicity.
-This be explained through the thermostat effect: though metal abundances increase when metallicity is increased, the amount of coolants also increases (especially in the case of nitrogen) and the cloud decreases in electron temperature.
+Figure 5b displays the equivalent widths across the LOC plane for selected optical emission lines as function of metallicity.
+Many of the optical emission lines decrease in strength with increasing metallicity.
+For example, the emission of [Ar IV] λ4740 with high metallicity is 0.4 of its emission at low metallicity (Figure 5b, row c).
+This general trend be explained through the thermostat effect: though metal abundances increase when metallicity is increased, the amount of coolants also increases (especially in the case of nitrogen) and the cloud decreases in electron temperature.
 Emission line strengths are more strongly dependent on electron temperature than abundance, so the increase in coolants decreases the strength of the emission lines.
 In addition to decreasing in strength with increasing metallicity, the emission of our optical emission lines becomes more concentrated towards the center of the grids, along log U = 0.

 As expected, due to our scaling of nitrogen, the nitrogen emission lines increase in strength.
-The peak equivalent width of [N II] λ6584 is 40 times higher on the supersolar grids than the subsolar.
-We also see O III] λ5007 decrease in strength with increasing metallicity.
-It should also be noted that ([O II] λ3727 + [O III] λλ4959,5007)/Hβ acts as a metallicity indicator ; however, since it does not give a unique solution (because at low metallicities the ratio increases with increasing metallicity and at high metallicities it decreases as the cooling by the IR lines becomes more efficient), it should be analyzed considering other line ratios.
+The peak equivalent width of [N II] λ6584 is nearly 40 times higher on the supersolar grids than the subsolar (Figure 5b, row f).
+We also see [O III] λ5007 decrease in strength with increasing metallicity (Figure 5b, row c).
+It should also be noted that ([O II] λ3727 + [O III] λλ4959,5007)/Hβ acts as a metallicity indicator ; however, since it does not give a unique solution (because at low metallicities the ratio increases with increasing metallicity and at high metallicities it decreases as the cooling by the IR lines becomes more efficient), it should be analyzed considering other line ratios (Nagao, Maiolino and Marconi, 2006, Raiter 2010).